301-926-2256 [email protected]

 • Placing the compost where it receives warmth from the sun accelerates the process.

-Yard Waste Composting
+Yard Trim Composting

-Food Waste Composting
+Food Scrap Composting

-Homeowners also can subscribe to a weekly pickup service of food wastes from local commercial composting services.
+Homeowners also can subscribe to a weekly pickup service of food scraps from local commercial composting services.
 Two composting pickup companies that service our area are Compost Crew and Key Compost.
 These services typically charge about $30/month, but offer substantial cost reductions to groups of neighbors, towns, and communities that sign up for their service.

-Another option for composting food waste is to deposit it at a free composting drop-off site nearby in Gaithersburg: Compost Drop-Off Site | Gaithersburg, MD
+Another option for composting food scraps is to deposit it at a free composting drop-off site nearby in Gaithersburg.

 Related Resources